 Cultural heritage should be considered in excess soil management and may need to be addressed per other legislative and regulatory requirements.

-The Ministry of Heritage, Sport, Tourism and Culture Industries has two checklists that you can use to determine if a project area:
+The Ministry of Tourism Culture and Sport has two checklists that you can use to determine if a project area:

 - may contain archaeological resources (meaning it has archaeological potential)

 - may be of cultural heritage value or interest